maticnetwork/matic-cli/README.md

   - Restarts `bor` on all the remote machines
 - `./bin/express-cli --restart-heimdall`
   - Restarts `heimdall` on all the remote machines
+- `./bin/express-cli --cleanup`
+  - Cleans up `ganache`, `bor`, `heimdall` and `bridge`, redeploys all the contracts and restarts all the services
 - `./bin/express-cli --send-state-sync`
   - Create a `state-sync` transaction on the remote network
-- `./bin/express-cli --cleanup`
-  - Cleans up `ganache`, `bor`, `heimdall` and `bridge`, redeploys all the contracts and restarts all the services
 - `./bin/express-cli --monitor`
   - Monitors the reception of state-syncs and checkpoints to make sure the whole network is in a healthy state.
-If `--send-state-sync` haven't been used before, only checkpoints will be detected.
+If `--send-state-sync` hasn't been used before, only checkpoints will be detected.
 The execution stops when a `state-sync` is found
 - `./bin/express-cli --stress --init`
   - Runs the stress tests on remote nodes.
 The flag `--init` is needed when stress tests are ran for the first time, to fund the accounts
 - `./bin/express-cli --stress`